google/skia/site/user/api/SkCanvas_Reference.md

 Creates <a href="bmh_SkCanvas_Reference?cl=9919#Canvas">Canvas</a> of the specified dimensions without a <a href="bmh_undocumented?cl=9919#Surface">Surface</a>.
 Used by subclasses with custom implementations for draw methods.

+If <a href="bmh_SkCanvas_Reference?cl=9919#props">props</a> equals nullptr, <a href="bmh_undocumented?cl=9919#Properties">Surface Properties</a> are created with <a href="bmh_undocumented?cl=9919#Properties_Legacy_Font_Host">Surface Properties Legacy Font Host</a> settings, which choose the pixel striping direction and order.
+Since a platform may dynamically change its direction when the device is rotated, and since a platform may have multiple monitors with different characteristics, it's best not to rely on this legacy behavior.

 ### Parameters

 <table>  <tr>    <td><code><strong>width </strong></code></td> <td>